Credit: David Richey

 Credit: Brianna Broyles

-Cork & Fork started as a small wine bar but recently relocated to a sleek and spacious new location, complete with jewel tones and velvet chairs.
-Not only that, but they also just curated a Sunday brunch menu that will launch on Nov.
-19!
-Just like their dinner menu, the brunch focuses on seasonal items and a weekly special.
-Itā€™s a classier brunch with lobster deviled eggs to share with the table, lemon ricotta pancakes served with creme fraiche and a green eggs and ham pizza topped with prosciutto, pesto, a sunny-side up egg, mozzarella and guajillo chili oil for an extra kick.
-There is a vegan-friendly section with dishes like truffle pizzaā€”made using vegan cheese, mushrooms, and baby kale.
+Cork & Fork started as a small wine bar but relocated to a sleek and spacious location in Indio‘s Canopy at Citrus, complete with jewel tones and velvet chairs.
+Not only that, but they also serve a killer Sunday brunch!
+Just like their dinner menu, the brunch focuses on seasonal items.
+It’s a classier brunch with lobster deviled eggs to share with the table.
+Want something sweet?
+Try the bananas foster French toast served with whiskey caramel, candied pecans and vanilla ice cream.
+If savory is your vibe, order the ham pizza.
+This dish is topped with prosciutto, pesto, a sunny-side up egg, mozzarella and guajillo chili oil for an extra kick.
+There is a vegan-friendly section too with dishes like the Mother Earth Pizza—made using vegan cheese, shallots, chive oil, mushrooms, and baby kale.

 Location: Indio